 Carolyn is also actively involved in a number of community efforts, including the Greater West Chester Chamber of Commerce, the Rotary Club of West Chester, the League of Women Voters, and has served on various boards at West Chester University, including the Dean’s Advisory Board to its College of Arts and Humanities.

 Carolyn lives in West Chester, Pennsylvania with her husband, Tom.
-They have two grown children and two young grandchildren.
+They have two grown children and three young grandchildren.